 In order to convert the Excel document to CSV, click File > Export To > CSV... and save it to a location that you can easily find.

 Finally, go to the TaxBit CSV import page, then select and upload your file!

 Depending on the size of your CSV file processing time could take up to 1 hour.
 Please do not attempt to upload your CSV file again during this time or you risk creating duplicates.
-If it’s been over an hour and you have still not yet received an email confirmation please contact us.
+If it’s been over an hour and you do not yet see your transactions in your account, please contact us.